-Internal funds are given by profits minus the payments on debts (interest plus payments on principle that are due).
+Internal funds are given by profits minus the payments on debts (interest plus payments on principle that are due)

-Internal Funds(

-$$t$$

-) = Profits($t-1$) - t Debts($t-1$).
-(3)
+3. Internal Funds(t) = Profits(t-1) - r.Debts(t-1).

-Debts grow by the difference between investment and internal funds.
+Debts grow by the difference between investment and internal funds

-$$Debts(t) = Investment(t - 1) - Internal Funds(t - 1) + Debts(t - 1).$$ (4)
+4. Debts(t) = Investment(t-1) - Internal Funds(t-1) + Debts(t-1).

-Additional accounting equations, as well a simplifying assumption that all debts are to banks, that have money as their only liability, are part of the formal model.
+Additional accounting equations and a simplifying assumption that all debts are to banks which have money as their only liability are part of the formal model.

 The results of the simulations of this model depend upon the values assigned to parameters.
-One result using a priori acceptable parameter values is a four-phase business cycle.
-The phases are
+One result using a priori acceptable parameter values is a four phase business cycle.
+The phases are i. a recovery phase where profits are increasing even as indebtedness falls.

-- 1. A recover phase, where profits are increasing even as indebtedness falls; - 2.
-A robust expansion during which profits increase as debts increase; - 3. boom, in which indebtedness increases even as profits begin to fall; and - 4. deflation phase in which debts and profits both fall.
+ii. a robust expansion during which profits increase as debts increase, iii. a boom in which indebtedness increases even as profits begin to fall and iv. a deflation phase in which debts and profits both fall.

-Because of an assumed government deficit, which is kept constant over the cycle (for the sake of simplicity), the fall in total profits of phase 4 is contained.
-With somewhat different parameter values and without the support of the government deficit, the downside potential of profits and debts can become open-ended.
-As profits go to zero, the values of capital assets and investment go to zero.
-A debt deflation as described by Fisher is one of the possible results of this similar formulation.
+Because of an assumed government deficit, which is kept constant over the cycle (for the sake of simplicity) the fall in total profits of the iv phase is contained.
+With somewhat different parameter values and without the support of the government deficit, the downside potential of profits and debts can become open ended.
+As profits go to zero the values of capital assets and investment goes to zero.
+The debt deflation of Fisher becomes one of the possible results.